 3 monasteries in Nepal - Tengboche, Thame, and Chiwong Monastery- celebrate the Mani Rimdu festival.
 You will get to witness sacred ceremonies, dances, chants, and rituals that make up this festival.
 The whole celebration lasts nineteen days, though only the final three days are allowed for the public to experience.

 1. Construction of Sand Mandala

 There are various steps that make up the Sand Mandala.
-The complex, yet the artistic symbolic design is made up of various colors.
-The Sand Mandala is a reference to a palace of Garwang Thoze Chenpo (Lord of the Dance).
+The complex, yet artistic symbolic design is made up of various colors.
+The Sand Mandala is a reference to the palace of Garwang Those Chenpo (Lord of the Dance).

 2. Wong (The Empowerment)